-- 1. Insofar as the Member States foresee the possibility of explicit withdrawal of the application under national law, when an applicant for asylum explicitly withdraws his/her application for asylum, Member States shall ensure that the determining authority takes a decision either to discontinue the examination or to reject the application. - 2.
-Member States may also decide that the determining authority can decide to discontinue the examination without taking a decision.
-In this case, Member States shall ensure that the determining authority shall enter a notice in the applicant's file.
+1. Insofar as Member States provide for the possibility of explicit withdrawal of the application under national law, when an applicant for asylum explicitly withdraws his/her application for asylum, Member States shall ensure that the determining authority takes a decision to either discontinue the examination or reject the application.

+2. Member States may also decide that the determining authority can decide to discontinue the examination without taking a decision.
+In this case, Member States shall ensure that the determining authority enters a notice in the applicant's file.

-Procedure in case of implicit withdrawal or abandonment of the application
+Procedure in the case of implicit withdrawal or abandonment of the application

-1. When there is reasonable cause to consider that an applicant for asylum has implicitly withdrawn or abandoned his/her application for asylum, Member States shall ensure that the determining authority takes a decision either to discontinue the examination or to reject the application on the basis that the applicant has not established an entitlement to refugee status in accordance with Council Directive 2004/83/EC.
+1. When there is reasonable cause to consider that an applicant for asylum has implicitly withdrawn or abandoned his/her application for asylum, Member States shall ensure that the determining authority takes a decision to either discontinue the examination or reject the application on the basis that the applicant has not established an entitlement to refugee status in accordance with Directive 2004/83/EC.